-A Sports Hernia injury is frustrating for both athletes and physicians.
-Also known as Athletic Pubalgia, sports hernias are injuries to the core muscles, groin and abdominal region that are important for strength and stability during athletic movements.
+A Sports Hernia injury can be frustrating for both athletes and doctors.
+Also known as Athletic Pubalgia, sports hernias are injuries to the core muscles, groin and abdominal region that are important for stability during athletic movements.
 A sports hernia injury can be extremely painful with activity and a full recovery often requires medical intervention.
-There are several non-surgical treatment options for sports hernia recovery and chiropractic sports therapy can help.
+There are several non-surgical treatment options for sports hernia recovery and chiropractic therapy can help.

 How Do Sports Hernias And Athletic Pubalgia Develop?